harmony-one/h/progress/rikako-hatoya.md

 ---

 2025-01-08 Wed: Team sync with Li, short term goal: to find unique ways to develop product using AI for math.
-Looked into photomath and brilliant.org, research for unique products in market utilizing AI math programming.
+Looked into photomath and brilliant.org, researched unique products in market utilizing AI math programming.

 2025-01-07 Tue: Looked into Artem's ElizaAI + Twitter docs.
 Started replicating setup.